HonkingGoose/git-gosling/.github/contributing.md

 1. Sign in with your GitHub account to Gitpod
 1. Check your Git credentials in Gitpod and adjust them if necessary
-1. Create a fork of `honkinggoose/git-gosling` by clicking on the "Fork" button in the GitHub interface
+1. Create a fork of `honkinggoose/git-gosling` by selecting the "Fork" button in the GitHub interface
 1. Ensure Gitpod can access your forked repository, and has `write` level rights to the repository
 1. Open your forked repository with Gitpod
 1. Create a new Git branch to start your work on